angelmtenor/ds-template/README.md

 [![python](https://img.shields.io/badge/python-%5E3.8-blue)]()

+This cookiecutter `ds-template` is a customized modification of  [py-pkgs-cookiecutter](https://github.com/py-pkgs/py-pkgs-cookiecutter) for data science projects, mainly adding the following features:
+- Development Container with pre-configured tools:Conda, Poetry and Git
+- Makefile with commands for installation, testing, qa, etc.
+- Complete pre-commit yaml for code formatting and qa

-This cookiecutter is a customized modification of  [py-pkgs-cookiecutter](https://github.com/py-pkgs/py-pkgs-cookiecutter) for data science projects. `py-pkgs-cookiecutter` is a [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) template for creating a fully-featured Python package using [`poetry`](https://python-poetry.org).
+`py-pkgs-cookiecutter` is a [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) template for creating a fully-featured Python package using [`poetry`](https://python-poetry.org).
 It supplements the [Python Packages book](https://py-pkgs.org) by Tomas Beuzen and Tiffany Timbers but can be used independently.

 ## Usage